How to Promote Your Premium WordPress Theme

 Another good idea, you probably know that, is offering a “light” version of a theme with limited options (don’t forget to try to submit it to .org directory as well to get more publicity).
 Also, you can offer a discount for the first purchase or simply show a theme demo.

-So, your call-to-action instead of “buy” is transforming to “free 3-day trial”, “theme demo”, “download free version” or anything of a kind.
-You already noticed these buttons:
+So, your call-to-action instead of “buy” might be transformed to “free 3-day trial”, “theme demo”, “download free version” or anything of a kind.

 All in all, it should look highly professional in terms of visual attractiveness and user-centric, namely, without any over-complexity and without ambiguity.

-Next, you lead magnet naturally follows prospects to an actual key product – a premium theme.
+Next, your lead magnet naturally follows prospects to an actual key product – a premium WordPress theme.
 If users are satisfied with what they get during a test-drive, they are more likely to pay for a theme, with peace in mind.

 Here is a quick guide on how to build a theme demo with this plugin: